 import I2C_LCD_driver import socket import fcntl import struct mylcd = I2C_LCD_driver.lcd() def get_ip_address(ifname): s = socket.socket(socket.AF_INET, socket.SOCK_DGRAM) return socket.inet_ntoa(fcntl.ioctl( s.fileno(), 0x8915, struct.pack('256s', ifname[:15]) )[20:24]) mylcd.lcd_display_string("IP Address:", 1) mylcd.lcd_display_string(get_ip_address('eth0'), 2)

-This program will scroll a text string from the right side of the LCD to the left side in an infinite loop:
+This program will scroll a text string from the right side of the LCD to the left side and loop continuously:

 import I2C_LCD_driver from time import * mylcd = I2C_LCD_driver.lcd() str_pad = " " * 16 my_long_string = "This is a string that needs to scroll" my_long_string = str_pad + my_long_string while True: for i in range (0, len(my_long_string)): lcd_text = my_long_string[i:(i+16)] mylcd.lcd_display_string(lcd_text,1) sleep(0.4) mylcd.lcd_display_string(str_pad,1)